TechItAllServices/TechItAllServices-Main/Policyies.md

 ## 6.0 Miscellaneous
 ### 6.1 External Chat Sites
 The use of external chat siites to talk about anything level 1+ clearance is not permited.
 Discord is Ok if in the TIAS discord and right channel/vc.
+## 7.0 Terminal Rules & Use
+### 7.1 Files
+If you have forgotten your password, please refer to Section 7.3.
+You are prohibited from accessing any terminal files other than "RUNME.py" or "PBBRUNME.py."
+Any violation of this policy will result in disciplinary action.
+Please refer to 5.0.
+For disciplinary actions.
+## 7.2 Dont use for harm
+Do not use the terminal aginst the servers.
+If you have access to the terminal you are trusted.
+If you use the terminal aginst the servers you will be punished from 5.0.
+## 7.3 Lost Password
+If you lost your password please contact a Admin (Level 99) for help.